 If we say his sentence a week later, we will say:

 Here usually becomes there.
 But sometimes we make different adjustments.

 At school: "I'll be here at 10 o'clock," he said. - He said he would be there at 10 o'clock.

 In Baker Street: "We'll meet here." - He said they would meet in Baker Street.

-Questions become statements.
+Direct questions become indirect-questions with the same word order as statements.
 The reporting verb say changes into ask, want to know, wonder...

 "Where have you been?" he said. - He asked me where I had been.

 "What time did it start?" he said. - He wanted to know what time it had started.

 "Why won't he do it?" she said. - She wondered why he wouldn't do it.

 In yes/no questions we use if or whether in questions.
 If is more common and whether is more formal.